-7-15-11 A Midsummer's Night Dream
+07-20-18 A Midsummer's Night Dream

 There seems to be more robins this year than any other.
-This often seems to be the case earlier on in the year, with some having remained for the winter and then being joined by the arrival of their snowbird brothers and sisters.
-This, year, though, everywhere I go, I see the robins walking, hopping, looking for food and I hear their loud, insistent chirp, chirp.
-This summer's frequency of robin sightings has reminded me of the Shakespearean character, Robin Goodfellow in A Midsummer's Night Dream.
-While it is Citizen Goodfellow I hope to meet in my day-to-day work, I meet all types and crazy plots develop, just like those in the famous play.
+This often seems to be the case earlier on in the year, with some having stayed for winter and then being joined by the arrival of their snowbird brothers and sisters.
+This, year, though, everywhere I go, I see the robins walking hopping, looking for food and I hear their loud, insistent chirp, chirp.
+This summer's ever-presence of robins has reminded me of the Shakespearean character, Robin Goodfellow.
+While it is Citizen Goodfellow I hope to meet in my dayto-day work, I meet all types and crazy plots develop, just like those in the play.

-I may not have the magical flower to place upon the eyelids of some residents, causing them to fall in love with the first person they see, (oh, how handy that might be, for I can tell you, they don't always love me!) but I do have something we can all use: the power of intention.
-It works pretty well with people, actually.
-It goes something like this: I imagine what the law intended and I keep that in mind when I talk to people.
+I may not have the magical flower to place upon the eyelids of some citizens, causing them to fall in love with the first person they see, (oh, how handy that might be, for I can tell you, they don't always love me!) but I do have something we can all use: the power of intention.
+It actually works well with people.
+It goes something like this: I imagine what the law intended, and I keep that in mind when I talk to people.
 It can be the most mundane topic, say, a rubbish complaint.
-Of course, first of all, I have to have an open mind, picturing nothing at all, when I make that call.
+Of course, first of all, I must have an open mind, picturing nothing at all, when I make that call.
 They are innocent until proven guilty, right?

 And there are all kinds of circumstances.
 I have true empathy for many of them.
 For instance, I once received a call complaining about a mattress being outdoors in the neighbor's yard.
 Something in my gut advised me to make some inquires first and I was glad I did.
 The mattress had appeared only that week and it appeared after someone had died on it.
-So, I did not call on that household but returned a call to the complainer or the supposed plaintiff in this case.
+So, I did not call on that household but returned a call to the complainer or the plaintiff in this case.
 The intention of the law is to prevent disease.
 In this case, disease might follow the creation of something attracting and harboring animals.
 That does not happen over night.
-I decided I could give this scenario and its participants some time and, probably, the right thing will happen.
+We will give this scenario and it\its participants some time and, probably, the right thing will happen.

 In the case of the more typical scenario, the defendant has left rubbish outdoors, just like the characters in the play hanging out their dirty laundry and, sure enough, animals have been there.
-Knowing that I might meet up with other characters from the play, such as one appearing as an ass, I need some good defense when I arrive to proclaim my confirmation of a law being broken.
+Knowing that I might meet up with other characters from the play, such as one appearing as an ass, I need some good weaponry when I arrive to pronounce my confirmation of law being broken.
 Rather than talking to the guilty party about the law, it is more efficacious to talk about the intent of law.
 We live in an amazing country with amazingly wise laws, at least the old ones written by our forefathers and mothers.
-Our foreparents had good intentions and left these laws broad in scope to apply, not as we wish, but as we need.
-And what I need is for the defendant to realize the effects of leaving rubbish out, especially rubbish with garbage.
-It does attract animals and it does breed flies.
+Our foreparents had good intentions and left these laws broad in scope to apply, not as we wish but as we need.
+And what I need is for the defendant to realize the effects of leaving rubbish out, especially rubbish with garbage, is that it does attract animals and does breed flies.